mitranim/sqlb/readme.md

 ## Changelog

+### `0.1.15`

+`Ords.Or` is now a value method that returns a modified version, rather than a pointer method that mutated the original.

 ### `0.1.14`

 `StructMap` and `StructNamedArgs` now tolerate `nil` inputs.
 Previously, they tolerated non-nil interfaces where the underlying value was a nil struct pointer.
 Now they also allow nil interfaces.